RetardCZE/PolyVis/SPRINT_AUGUST_2022.md

 # Sprint august 2022
 Logger for daily progress on sprint during august 2022.

+### 10.8.2022 + 11.8.2022
+- Most drawing on paper how intersection works and how new pivot points are passed.
+- Implemented struct for holding intersections given by combination of mesh vertices.
+- Implementation will change most of the code -> I will start with paper before code works.

 ### 9.8 2022
 - Has to reimplement intersections to abstarct structure.
 Final computation of points has to be done at the end. -> Change whole structure.